FLiER: Practical Topology Update Detection Using Sparse PMUs: Experiments

 \section{Experiments}

 Our standard experimental setup is as follows.
 For each possible topology change, we compute and pass to FLiER both the full pre-contingency state and the subset of the post-contingency state that would be observed by the PMUs.
-We test both with no noise and with independent random Gaussian noise with standard deviation $1.7 \dot 10^{-3}$, or $\approx 0.1$ degrees for phase angles.
+We test both with no noise and with independent random Gaussian noise with standard deviation $1.7 \cdot 10^{-3}$ ($\approx 0.1$ degrees for phase angles) added to both the initial state estimate and the PMU readings.
 In~\cite{Tate:2008:Line}, $0.1$ degrees of Gaussian random noise was applied to phase angles, then smoothed by passing a simulated time-domain signal through a low pass filter; we apply the noise without filtering, so the effect is more drastic.

 One of the possibilities FLiER checks is that there has been no change; in this case, we use the norm of the fingerprint as both the fingerprint score and the filter score.
 By including this possibility among those checked, FLiER acts simultaneously as a method for topology change detection and identification.